Merjan1/Axios-Airtable-api-fetch-data/README.md

 # Airtable API Client using Axios

-**I don't own the rights for the images links used here, these are for studies purposes only.**
+**I don't own the rights for the images links used here, these are for study purposes only.**

 **Example code below:**